Endeyexe/User-Assistant/README.md

 # User-Assistant
 A Discord bot that acts as your personal assistant.
-This bot performs tasks like managing messages and appointments you receive
+User-Assistant has a mail service in which you can receive and send messages.
+Additionally, you can receive and send appointment requests to setup meetings.
+User-Assistant is perfect for the busy discord user who gets spammed dmed, or even for the one who just wants to act cool 😎 by telling others to speak with their personal assistant.